-2.7.2 Lighting:
+2.2.2 Lighting:

-This section gives an overview of the various types of indoor lighting solutions.
-Various wavelengths and types of light are important to plants, and different types of lighting deliver different proportions of these wavelengths.
+This section gives an overview of the various types of indoor lighting solutions, and elaborates on their characteristics in terms of their effectiveness, availability, and cost.
+Various wavelengths and types of light are important to plants, and different types of lighting deliver different proportions of these wavelengths (Trinklein, 2002).
 Yellow and green light is the least important part of the visible spectrum, while red and blue light is exceedingly important for plant growth (Trinklein, 2002).

-2.7.2.1 Natural:
+2.2.2.1 Natural:

-Natural lighting may be an ideal method for indoor plant propagation, depending on availability.
-Sunlight delivers an optimal spectral output for plant growth.
+Sunlight can serve as a quality source of light for indoor plant propagation, depending on availability.
+Sunlight delivers an ideal profile of wavelengths for plant growth, depending on the location in the world.
 Larger, south facing windows are ideal for taking advantage of natural light, and east or west facing windows may be suitable depending on their exposure level.
-North facing windows are generally not suitable for indoor plant propagation (Anderson, 2004).
+In North America, North facing windows are generally not suitable for indoor plant propagation (Anderson, 2004).

-2.7.2.2 Incandescent:
+2.2.2.2 Incandescent: